HomeEDU-Carbon CreditsWhat is REDD+? Development, Issues, and Solutions

 Deforestation is the biggest culprit of forest loss.

 Forests are cleared mainly for agriculture, urbanization, and logging, collectively called land use change.
-This causes not only deforestation but rising carbon emissions, biodiversity loss, and decline in wildlife species.
+This causes not only deforestation but also rising carbon emissions, biodiversity loss, and a decline in wildlife species.

 • Deforestation is responsible for releasing as much as 5 GtCO2 a year, which is equal to about 10% of the global GHG emissions.

-The worse-case scenario?
+The worst-case scenario?
 Deforestation and degradation cause some forests to release more carbon than they sequester.

 Alarming wildfires are burning millions of hectares of forests in the U.S., Canada, and other parts of the globe.
 The record-breaking wildfires that engulfed boreal forests in North America and Eurasia emitted almost 2 billion tons of CO2.